 Customers of Doxel rely on the company’s AI-powered Project Controls platform to help them discover delays and cost overruns on construction projects, which ultimately saves them millions of dollars.
 This is comparable to how people who drive cars have become dependent on satellite technology in order to get around traffic jams.
 Loss of revenue because of the inaccessibility of capital assets for use as anticipated is more catastrophic than cost overruns.

-- Doxel, a business that specialises in developing software that uses computer vision to keep an eye on building sites, has recently secured $40 million in Series B funding.
+Doxel, a business that specializes in developing software that uses computer vision to keep an eye on building sites, has recently secured $40 million in Series B funding.

 The Shell Experience

 Doxel’s AI-Powered Project Controls platform allowed their team to enhance the level of oversight over the installation from spot checks to over one hundred percent, which was a significant improvement.
 Managing Director of Information Technology for the Shell Polymers Pennsylvania Chemicals Project

 - The success of Doxel’s platform is contingent on its ability to fulfill the following criteria:

 - In order for groups to be able to make decisions regarding a building project founded on data rather than supposition, it is recommended that a shared and objective reality check be created.

 - Bring together all of the disparate aspects of the project in one cohesive whole and do away with the informational islands in order to encourage team members to work together rather than compete with one another.

 - In order to prevent a potential problem from delaying the project by days and incurring additional costs, produce accurate predictions in a timely manner.

 It takes weeks of manual mining to extract insights on a project’s cost and schedule performance from most construction management software systems, which rely on manual data entry or photographs tagged to blueprints.
 Doxel raises $40M from Insight is the only solution to take in all the necessary data, process it using their AI, and then extrapolate what the project might look like.